Tracing

 Example import/export

 The following example walks through how to generate spans in one program and then import them to Braintrust in a script.
-You can use this pattern to support tracing or running experiments in environments that use programming languages other than Typescript/Python (e.g. Kotlin, Java, Go, Ruby, Rust, C++), or codebases that cannot integrate the Braintrust SDK directly.
+You can use this pattern to support tracing or running experiments in environments that use programming languages other than TypeScript/Python (e.g. Kotlin, Java, Go, Ruby, Rust, C++), or codebases that cannot integrate the Braintrust SDK directly.

 Generating spans